Making your printing practices more sustainable

 Organisations are being forced to consider the environmental impact of all parts of their operations – from how they manufacture and package products, to how their lights are powered and what they might be producing as waste.
-Which raises the question, shouldn’t we just use less?
+This raises the question, shouldn’t we just use less?

 Whilst ‘using less’ can appear to be an effective way to mitigate a technology’s environmental impact, social and economic factors mean that implementing this is not always as straightforward.
 Organisations need to remain efficient and commercial operations must be competitive to survive and therefore need to avoid a situation where ‘using less’ results in a drop in productivity.
-For example, an employee might be more efficient proof-reading a document that has been printed off rather than viewing on a screen.
+For example, an employee might be more efficient in proofreading a document that has been printed off rather than viewing it on a screen.

 The environmental impact of any technology can be broken down into three broad areas: